Jessicavazm/JessicaVaz_T3A1/README.md

 # Q3
 <b>MERN</b> is a pre-built stack web development application based on JavaScript which includes MongoDB, Express.js, React.js, and Node.js technologies.
 Apart from this variation, there are plenty more of other variations of the *MEAN Stack*.

 The MERN structure follows the MVC (Model-View-Controller) pattern, separating the backend from the frontend, which ensures a clear division of responsibilities and enables independent development.
 This separation allows developers to work on different parts of the project without interference, enhancing scalability.
 Testing can also be done separately, allowing bugs to be identified and resolved more efficiently.
-It's important to mention that all technologies in MERN stores data in the same format.
+It's important to mention that all technologies in MERN stack stores data in the same format.

 Frontend developers will be more focused on user's interface, while Backend developers will handle the server logic side, data processing and storage.
 The skill set needed for the backend includes MongoDB, Express.js, and Node.js, while frontend developers will work with React.js, along with additional technologies like HTML, CSS, and programming languages such as Python and JavaScript.

-MERN is divided into a three-tier architecture (Frontend, Backend, and Database) and it enables the creation of a full-stack application using JavaScript and JSON.
+The MERN stack is divided into a three-tier architecture (Frontend, Backend, and Database) and it enables the creation of a full-stack application using JavaScript and JSON.

 ### Components
 <b>M - MongoDB (document database)</b>: Mongo is a database which is very compatible with Express.js and Node.js.
 The database is responsible for storing any data such as user's profiles, product related data, and performing CRUD operations.
 MongoDB Node.js driver is used to connect DB to Node.js.
 Another important feature is that, Mongo DB stores data in JSON format.

 The process first starts when React.js captures the data from the client server and sends it over to Express.js, where it will be processed and later on, it will be stored in Mongo database.
 I have attached a photo of the process bellow for more detailed explanation.

-<b>E - Express.js (Node.js web framework)</b>: Express is a JavaScrypt frameworks that runs inside Node.js server.
+<b>E - Express.js (Node.js web framework)</b>: Express is a JavaScript frameworks that runs inside Node.js server.
 It's responsible for handing HTTP requests such as GET, POST, PUT or DELETE and response body.

 <b>R - React.js (a client-side JavaScript framework)</b>: React is the top tier, it's the JavaScript framework which allows the creation of dynamic and interactive interfaces in the client-side.
 React is responsible for creating and linking interactive elements to the server side and rendering these elements using HTML.

 <b>N - Node.js (the premier JavaScript web server)</b>: Node is a JavaScript open source environment.
 Node runs on the V8 JS engine and it allows developers to write code on the server side.
 V8 compiles JS code and turn it into machine code.
 Some important features of Node.js:

-- Capable of handling enquires made by other programming languages including Python, PHP and Ruby.
+- Capable of handling inquires made by other programming languages including Python, PHP and Ruby.
 - Node is built on a single threaded architecture, it uses event loop and event queue to manage all incoming requests.
 This method is also known as Non-blocking I/O model.
-- It uses asynchronous coding, which can be implemented by callback functions, promises and async/await syntax.
+- It uses asynchronous coding, which can be implemented by callback functions, promises and async/ await syntax.
-- Modular structure, different functionalities are organised into different modules.
+- Modular structure, different functionalities are organized into different modules.
 - Uses NPM- Node Package Manager which allows developers to make use of open source packages speeding the development process.

-#### Photo of MERN three-tiers structure from mongodb website
+#### Photo of MERN three-tiers structure from Mongodb website
 ![Example of the MERN structure from mongodb website](https://images.contentstack.io/v3/assets/blt7151619cb9560896/blt4b651817f6dec60f/666848e371203e8537986b38/mern-stack.png)

 #### Photo example of how 'PUT' http request looks like in MERN stack
 ![Example of PUT HTTP request in MERN](https://images.contentstack.io/v3/assets/blt7151619cb9560896/bltdf6ce2d4c4ce0204/66684a2f04c62927f26f013d/mern-stack-example.svg)

-:

 MongoDB (n.d.).
 MERN Stack Explained. [online] MongoDB.
 Available at: https://www.mongodb.com/resources/languages/mern-stack.

 W3Schools (2019).
 Node.js Introduction. [online] W3schools.com.
 Available at: https://www.w3schools.com/nodejs/nodejs_intro.asp.

 Amankwah, K. (2023).
 MERN Stack Project Structure: Best Practices. [online] DEV Community.
 Available at: https://dev.to/kingsley/mern-stack-project-structure-best-practices-2adk.

 ‌
 # Q4
 #### Front end and Back end
 Web developers are divided in two groups: Front and back end.
-Frontend developers will be working with everything that is displayed on the browser itself and the Backend developer will work with logic and technical side of the website(this includes APIS and DB).
-Together, they write the codes that *creates* the website allowing it to be displayed on a browser.
+Frontend developers will be working with everything that is displayed on the browser itself and the Backend developer will work with logic and technical side of the website(this includes APIs and DB).
+Together, they write the codes that creates the website allowing it to be displayed on a browser.
 Some of the most important skills and knowledge they need in order to create a website includes:

 - HTML: to define the website structure.
 - CSS: to style the website.
-- Javascript: to create the interactive content for the website.
+- JavaScript: to create the interactive content for the website.
-- Server-side languages: Python, Nodejs to manage data, and create integration.
+- Server-side languages: Python, Node.js to manage data, and create integration.
 - Version control system: GIT, to track code changes and allow collaborations between developers.
-- Flask: Python's micro web frame used to create API.
+- Flask: Python's micro web frame used to create the API.
 - PostgreSQL: to manage, store and retrieve data.
-- SQLAlchemy: ORM to connect DB to API.
+- SQLAlchemy: ORM to connect DB to the API.

 ### Design
 UX/ UI designers to ensure positive user's experience while navigating the website.
 User Interface (UI) designers ensure the elements that users interact directly on the website such as menus and buttons are easy to navigate, clear and visually appealing.
 User Experience (UX) designers ensure the overall flow on the website is enjoyable and functional.
 Web designer is also required to create the designs on the website and represent the 'brand' online.